 Instagram’s goal is to create the best user experience possible.
 IG long ago abandoned the chronological home feed in favor of a feed featuring only “top quality”.
 How does IG determine what’s “top quality”?
 By measuring engagement: likes, comments, shares, and saves; in other words, actions taken.

 Instagram rewards accounts creating engaging content, content that grabs people’s attention.
-They reward people who are spending time on Instagram connecting with other accounts and creating ‘real’ relationships.
-They want accounts to use all the tools available, i.e. stories, highlights, IGTV, live video, GIF’s, geo tags, everything!
+Instagram rewards people who are spending time on the platform connecting with other accounts and creating ‘real’ relationships.
+They want accounts to use all the tools available, i.e. stories, highlights, IGTV, live video, GIF’s, geo tags, everything.

 The Algorithm Acts Like a Filter